Osmotic Blisters: The Plague of Resin Floors

 - Semi-permeable membrane: in construction, it is often the bond interface or the extreme upper layer of the concrete.

 - Concentrated water-soluble material (organic or inorganic): the wild card.
-This can be traced to anything from the resin ingredients in the epoxy coating, or concrete admixtures.
+This can be traced to anything from the resin ingredients in the epoxy coating or concrete admixtures.
 Soluble salt content in concrete will do it, too.

 - Water: one concrete’s three core ingredients.
 MC always rises from the bottom of the slab to the top to reach compressive strength, concrete’s destination of choice.

-The Natural Cure: Moisture Content
+The Natural Cure: MC

 There is no litmus test for osmotic blisters.
 However, relative humidity (RH) measurement provides installers with all-important data on concrete readiness.
 Equilibrated RH levels are reached when the slab’s RH% is “balanced” with that of its surrounding service temperature and RH.
 If RH is too high, builders must hold off on the installation of resin floors.